UCSD-E4E/PyHa/README.md

 ### [`isolate`](https://github.com/UCSD-E4E/PyHa/blob/main/PyHa/IsoAutio.py)
 *Found in [`IsoAutio.py`](https://github.com/UCSD-E4E/PyHa/blob/main/PyHa/IsoAutio.py)*

-This function is the wrapper function for all the audio isolation techniques, and will call the respective function based on its parameters.
+This function is the wrapper function for all of Microfaune's audio isolation techniques, and will call the respective function based on `isolation_parameters` "technique" key.

 | Parameter | Type |  Description |
 | --- | --- | --- |